Rio de Janeiro Weather: Climate, rain and how to plan your trip

 Here is the good news: unlike cities such as Barcelona or Rome, most attractions in Rio do not require reservations months in advance.

 Instead of fixing your entire itinerary early, a better strategy is to start monitoring the forecast about 7 to 10 days before your trip.
+At that point, forecasts become much more reliable and you can organize your plans around the weather.
+For example:

 Sunny days are made for the outdoors.
 Head to Copacabana or Ipanema when the sky is clear, the views from Sugarloaf Mountain and Christ the Redeemer are at their best with good visibility, and hiking through Tijuca Forest feels entirely different under blue skies.